 Stroll along Fisherman’s Wharf: This is another classic San Francisco/Bay Area destination spot.
 Say hello to the seals at Pier 39 before stopping for a bite to eat at Bubba Gump Shrimp Company and finishing the day off with a stop at Ghiradelli Square for dessert.

-See a houseboat: Go see them or stay in one; there’s a neighborhood of floating homes at Mission Creek near AT&T Park.
+Go see them or stay in one; there’s a neighborhood of floating homes at Mission Creek near AT&T Park.
 In earlier days, land residents used to consider houseboaters squatters, but with a lease that lasts until 2055, these floating homes have been given a new lease on life.
-The sidewalks and parking closest to the houseboats are private, but you can catch a glimpse from a little further out or, if you’re lucky enough to be in town at the right time, you can take an exclusive tour: get information here.
+The sidewalks and parking closest to the houseboats are private, but you can catch a glimpse from a little further out or, if you’re lucky enough to be in town at the right time, you can take an exclusive tour.